danian95/InstrumentWiki/instruments/AgilentAA/GraphiteFurnace.md

   c.
 Tighten the tan plastic knob
  6. Press okay and the arm will move to the furnace where it will disperse the solution it uptakes.
  7. Adjust the arm to fit into the opening of the furnace using the knobs on the autosampler.
  	a.
-Use the knob of the right to allow the arm to move into the instrument or back out of the instrument.
+Use the knob on the right to move the arm into the instrument or back out of the instrument.
   b.
 Use the knob on the front of the autosampler to move the arm to the left and right

  **NOTE** - You need to be able to see the opening to get the tube into the opening so feel free to use the step stool if not tall enough to see it to begin with